Joint Compatibility Transportation Plan

-Examine existing and future need related to all transportation modes serving NBK-Bremerton, including parking, pedestrian facilities, transit facilities; etc.,
+- Examined existing and future need related to all transportation modes serving NBK-Bremerton, including parking, pedestrian facilities, transit facilities; etc.,

-Develop solutions to resolve deficits;
+- Developed solutions to resolve deficits,

-and, develop a prioritized implementation plan.
+- and, developed a prioritized implementation plan.

 Community Sounding Board

-The study management team, in coordination with the Mayor’s Office, has established a Community Sounding Board (CSB).
-The group, representative of and selected from the large pool of groups, people, and agencies that have a common interest in the goals of the study, will provide guidance and oversight for the study and study management team.
-Materials available to the CSB will be posted to this website, and the public is encouraged to comment on those materials (see comment form linked below).
-The first CSB meeting will be held in late January.
-Community Sounding Board
+The study management team, in coordination with the Mayor’s Office, established a Community Sounding Board (CSB).
+The group, representative of and selected from the large pool of groups, people, and agencies that have a common interest in the goals of the study, provided guidance and oversight for the study and study management team.
+Meeting materials and notes for CSB meetings and Workshops are linked below.

-Greg Wheeler, Mayor
+- Greg Wheeler, Mayor

 Other Agencies and Community Members

-Ed Coviello, Kitsap Transit
+- Ed Coviello, Kitsap Transit

-David Forte, Kitsap County
+- David Forte, Kitsap County

-Denise Frey, Bremerton Chamber of Commerce
+- David Emmons, Bremerton Chamber of Commerce

-Alison O’Sullivan, Suquamish Tribe
+- Alison O’Sullivan, Suquamish Tribe

-Matthew Pahs, WSDOT Olympic Region
+- George Mazur, WSDOT Olympic Region

-Pamela Vasudeva, WSDOT Public Transportation Unit
+- Ricardo Gotla, WSDOT Public Transportation Unit

-Fred Salisbury, Port of Bremerton
+- Fred Salisbury, Port of Bremerton

-TBD, NBK – Bremerton
+- Allison Satter, NBK – Bremerton

 City of Bremerton Staff

-Tom Knuckey, Director, Public Works and Utilities
+- Tom Knuckey, Director, Public Works and Utilities

-Shane Webber, Managing Engineer – Transportation
+- Shane Webber, Managing Engineer – Transportation

-Allison Satter, Planning Manager – Department of Community Development
+- Garrett Jackson, Planning Manager – Department of Community Development

-Melinda Monroe, Parking and Contracts Administrator
+- Melinda Monroe, Parking and Contracts Administrator